harrywang/econometrics-with-python/README.md

 To build the book: `jupyter-book build econometrics-with-python` to generate the `_build` folder with HTML version of the book.

+If you want a full rebuild without page caching, use  or `jupyter-book build --all econometrics-with-python`

 Run `ghp-import -n -p -f econometrics-with-python/_build/html` at the root folder to push the HTML files to the `gh-pages` branch to publish the book, which can be accessed at http://harrywang.me/econometrics-with-python